Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 {{%/refer%}}

 {{%anchor read%}}

 # The Read Operation

-The  read operations query the space for an object that matches the criteria provided.
+Read operations query the Space for an object that matches the criteria provided.
 If a match is found, a copy of the matching object is returned.
 If no match is found, null is returned.
 Passing a null reference as the template will match any object.

 Any matching object can be returned.
-Successive read requests with the same template may or may not return equivalent objects, even if no intervening modifications have been made to the space.
+Successive read requests with the same template may or may not return equivalent objects, even if no intervening modifications have been made to the Space.

-Each invocation of `read` may return a new object even if the same object is matched in the space.
+Each invocation of `read` may return a new object even if the same object is matched in the Space.

-If you would like to read objects in the same order they have been written into the space you should perform the read objects in a [FIFO mode](./fifo-overview.html).
+If you want to read objects in the same order that they were written to the Space, perform the read objects in [FIFO mode](./fifo-overview.html).

-{{% note %}}
+{{% note "Note"%}}
 The `read` operation default timeout is `JavaSpace.NO_WAIT`.
 {{% /note %}}

 The read operation can be performed with the following options:

 - Template matching
-- By Id
+- By ID
 - By IdQuery
 - By SQLQuery

-To learn more about the different options refer to [Querying the Space](./querying-the-space.html)
+To learn more about the different options, refer to [Querying the Space](./querying-the-space.html)

-Examples:
+**Example**

-The following example writes an `Employee` object into the space and reads it back from the space :
+The following example writes an `Employee` object to the Space and reads it back from the Space:

 ```java